North Pole Piped Water Expansion

 Ensuring Clean Water - DEC's Drinking Water Program

-DEC's Drinking Water Program requires public water systems to be in compliance with state and federal drinking water regulations and will be the regulatory entity to review and approve the design of this piped water expansion project.
+DEC's Drinking Water Program requires public water systems to be in compliance with state and federal drinking water regulations.
+The design of the piped water expansion project was reviewed and approved by the Drinking Water Program.
 The City of North Pole's public water system is regulated by the State's Drinking Water Program.

 There has never been a detection of sulfolane in the City’s treated drinking water.
 In 2010 a trace amount of sulfolane was detected in samples from the raw water entering the treatment system.
 The city’s treatment system removed the trace amount before the water entered the distribution system.